johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 ### Step 6: Test your site in the browser

-Load up the dev environment for your application in your browser and cross your fingers :) Check the Web Debug bar and see that you’re running on Symfony 1.3.0 and the version of your ORM.
+Load up the dev environment for your application in your browser and cross your fingers :) Check the Web Debug bar and see that you're running on Symfony 1.3.0 and the version of your ORM.

 ![symfony-debug-toolbar-1.3.0][]